onecompiler/docs/java.md

 # Java online compiler
 Write, Run & Share Java code online using OneCompiler's Java online compiler for free.
 It's one of the robust, feature-rich online compilers for Java language, running the Java LTS version 11.
 Getting started with the OneCompiler's Java editor is easy and fast.
-The editor shows sample boilerplate code when you choose language as Java, Happy coding!
+The editor shows sample boilerplate code when you choose language as Java and start coding.

 # Taking inputs (stdin)
 OneCompiler's Java online editor supports stdin and users can give inputs to the programs using the STDIN textbox under the I/O tab.
 Using Scanner class in Java program, you can read the inputs.
 Following is a sample program that shows reading STDIN ( A string in this case ).